 New development generates revenue for cities by adding to the property tax base, yet it also increases city operating costs because the associated households or workforce must be supported by city services such as road and utility infrastructure, fire and police protection, and parks and recreational programming.
 Development outside the city increases greenhouse gas emissions by encouraging longer daily vehicle trips and consumes land that could be used for natural resource protection or agriculture.
 Northfield's vision and values ask the city to assess the costs and benefits of new development broadly and make wise decisions for the long term.
-Considerations related to fiscal impacts were discussed in the Economic Development Analysis.
+Considerations related to fiscal impacts were discussed in the Economic Analysis memo located in Appendix X.